Noida Supertech Twin Towers: Legal case

 The legal dispute began in 2009 when four residents raised concern regarding Supertech Limited's violation of building by-laws by building the twin towers.
 The core team of Emerald Court Owner Residents Welfare Association (ECO RWA) included Uday Bhan Singh Teotia (ex- DIG of CRPF), SK Sharma, Ravi Bajaj, and MK Jain.

 Shortly after, in 2010, the builder started digging up more areas, where a shopping complex and garden had been planned.
 They then found out that the builder was planning two new 40-floor towers in that area – Apex and Ceyanne.
 The legal expenses amounted to almost Rs 1 crore (Rs 10 million).
 MK Jain, who died in 2021 due to COVID, led the team and raised money.

 In mid-2012, residents of Emerald Court filed a case before the Allahabad High Court seeking for the demolition of the twin towers.
 In April 2014, the high court ruled in favor of the residents.
 The matter reached to the Supreme Court of India, which upheld the Allahabad High Court decision on August 31, 2021.
 The construction of the towers violated India's National Building Code, 2005 (NBC).

 The Forum For People's Collective Efforts (FPCE), hailed the decision as a landmark ruling in the history of India's real estate industry and mentioned that the case should serve as a deterrent against illegal construction.
 The Supreme Court directed that all home buyers be refunded with 12% interest rate.
 They also awarded the Emerald Court RWA to be paid Rs 2 crores.

 Demolition

 The Supreme Court originally set 21 August 2022 as the deadline for the Supertech Twin Towers' demolition.
 However this was extended by a week to 28 August, and a buffer period (29 August to 4 September) was given as a contingency for any marginal delay due to weather conditions.
 The Noida authority and Roorkee-based Central Building Research Institute (CBRI) tasked Edifice Engineering and South African firm Jet Demolition to demolish the buildings.
 The buildings were brought down through implosion.

 The blast took place on 28 August 2022 at around 2:30 pm.
 An estimated 3,700 kilograms of explosives were poured into more than 9,000 holes in the structures.

 On 28 August 2022 at 2:30 pm, the towers were demolished after the implosion in about 10 seconds.
 Around 10,000 people watched the implosion.
-This was the first time when a building with more than 30 storeys has been demolished in India.